Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Convex analysis on credal sets

 A credal set is a closed and convex set of linear previsions.
 Since every linear prevision can be uniquely represented as a probability mass vector, a credal set can be represented as a convex set of probability mass vectors.
 The set $\cset$ is therefore the maximal set of $|\states|$-dimensional vectors $p$ satisfying

-In the case where $\mathcal K$ is finite, $\cset$ is bounded by a finite number of support hyperplanes.
-Replacing $f$ by $f-\lpr(f)$, we can achieve that $\lpr(f-\lpr(f)) = 0$, which follows by constant additivity.
-The constraints of the form
+In the case where $\mathcal K$ is finite, $\cset$ is bounded by a finite number of support hyperplanes, and is therefore a \emph{convex polyhedron}.

-are then equivalent to \eqref{eq-cset-constraints-first}.
-Thus, when needed, we may without loss of generality assume that $\lpr(f) = 0$ for every $f\in\mathcal K$.

-In the case where $\mathcal K$ is finite, the corresponding credal set is a \emph{convex polyhedron}.
 Strictly speaking, it is an $\mathcal H$-polyhedron, which means that it is bounded and an intersection of a finite number of half spaces.
 According to Theorem~14.3 in \cite{gruber:07CDG} every $\mathcal H$-polyhedron in an $\RR^m$ is also a $\mathcal V$-polyhedron, which means that it is a convex combination of a finite number of extreme points.
-The properties of credal sets as convex polyhedra have also been recently studied by \citet{Quaeghebeur2015208}.

 From now on we will call credal sets that are convex polyhedra \emph{finitely generated credal sets}.
 Similarly, we will denote coherent lower previsions defined on finite sets of gambles or their natural extensions \emph{finitely generated coherent lower previsions}. \begin{ex} Let $\lpr$ be a lower prevision on $\mathcal K = \{ f_1, \ldots, f_5 \}$ where